 TEACH Grant recipients must agree to serve as a full-time teacher in a high-need field in a public or private elementary or secondary school that serves low-income students, for at least four academic years within eight calendar years of completing their program of study.
 Learn more about the TEACH Grant.

 Master of Science in Education Graduate Assistant PositionsMaster of Science in Education graduate assistants work part-time in the program office.
 Two graduate assistant positions are awarded each fall to academically competitive applicants.
-Positions typically begin in the fall or summer and last one academic year.
+Positions typically begin in the fall or summer and last one or two academic years.

 - Stipend: $8,400